malikaltakrori/Topic-Confusion-for-authorship-attribution-EMNLP-2021-/readme.md

   </tr>
 </table>

+1. [Topic confusion/commandline.txt](/Topic%20Confusion/commandline.txt) contains commands to run the experiments from cmd.

-1. main.py has all the baselines/methods from the paper to create Table 2.
+2. [Topic confusion/main.py](/Topic%20Confusion/main.py) has all the baselines/methods from the paper to create Table 2.
 However, certain sections should be commented out to avoid running the code for too long (magnitude of days).

-2. new_model.py is used to create a new model.
+3. [Topic confusion/new_model.py](/Topic%20Confusion/new_model.py) Topic is used to create a new model.

+<h2>Data</h2>
+Instructions can be found [here](https://malikaltakrori.github.io/publications/TCT/)

 <h2>Don't forget to cite our paper!</h2>
 @inproceedings{<b>altakrori2021topic</b>,<br>